bacota-github/scarm/README.md

 );

 ```
 which isn't quite right.
-But setting `ScarmConfig.prefixPrimaryKey` to `false`, drops the `id_` prefix from the primary key columns, which gives the result we need.
+But setting `ScarmConfig.prefixPrimaryKey` to `false`, drops the `id_` prefix from the primary key columns, which gives the correct primary key column names.

 ### Dropping Suffixes from AnyVal Columns

-A common pattern in Scala is to wrap a primitive value in a case class to specify it's purpose, and then to  extend `AnyVal` so the run time environment treats the wrapped valued as a primitive value.
+A common pattern in Scala is to wrap a primitive value in a case class to specify it's purpose, and then to  extend `AnyVal` so the run time environment treats the case class as a primitive value.
 ```
 case class EntityId(id: Long) extends AnyVal case class Entity(entityId: EntityId, account: Int)